 Read the Good Medical Practice Book, available on the General Medical Council website (GMC).
 It is an essential read, it elaborates on the different themes and provides detailed advice on how a doctor should behave.
 It is a 30 page document so you might want to take a few notes (click here to view it).

 The UKCAT board provides Situational Judgement practice Question.
 I recommend going through them after you read the Good Medical Practice guide.
 I recommend going through them untimed so you can familarise yourself with the questions and become more comfortable with the test, understand why you get questions wrong and review them continually (Click here to view practice questions).

 Step 3: Practice with an Online UKCAT course

-Once you are familiar with the concept and item types start practising with an go to site online UKCAT course to mimic the real test.
+Once you are familiar with the concept and item types start practising with an online UKCAT course to mimic the real test.
 Work and hone your exam techniques and time management skills.
 Check out my recommended online courses for the year to ensure you are picking the most suitable one

 In conclusion, always keep an eye on the question type and skill you find difficult when practising situational judgement questions and learn tips and tactics to improve them.
 For a step-by-step guide on preparing for the exam grab your copy of The UKCAT study guide.
 It’s includes the tips, techniques and strategies I used to achieve a score in the 90th percentile.
 It has been adopted by over 8,000 candidates to date with 100% positive feedback!
 Also take part in the Free 30-day UKCAT Preparation Challenge includes daily exercises and goals over 30 days to ensure you prepare more effectively.